 You may think a home theatre sounds like a great idea, but you don't want a room cluttered with speakers.
-So, if you don't want to spend your weekend(s) weaving a web of wires and cables around your living room, we have one word that will keep your home movie experience dream alive: soundbar.
+If you don't want to spend your weekend(s) weaving a web of wires and cables around your living room, we have one word that will keep your home movie experience dream alive: soundbar.

 Sounds interesting!
 Tell me more...

 A soundbar is basically a box containing several speakers designed to sit just below your TV screen and give your home movie experience a real audio kick.

 Despite the glossy advertising shots showing TVs displayed beautifully on a wall, it seems most of us still put our TV on a table, so another popular option that we've found performs well in delivering good sound without all the extra speaker clutter is a soundbase or pedestal solution.
 A soundbase sits under your TV, often integrating a subwoofer making it even more compact and giving your audio more punch.
 However, some of the more modern TV stands have splayed legs that may not sit on a sound base without toppling.
 One solution would be to place the sound base in a shelf underneath the TV, but you won't get the best audio position if the sound base is placed too far below your ear level.